zlepper/itlt/TechnicalDocumentation.md

 -   HIGH PRIORITY: Cleanup the icon resizing stuff
     -   Look into using `client.helpers.IconLoader` instead of shadowing in the Scalr library
 -   Revisit the custom server list entries feature
+-   logo.png referenced in mods.toml but not shown in mods menu yet

 ### New features to consider adding later